During Covid-19, please contact us by email

 Requests by your web browser to our servers for web pages and other content on our website are recorded.

-We record information that could identify your location, such as your IP address.
-We also record information reported by the software you are using to browse our website, such as the type of computer or device and the screen resolution.
+In addition, we record information that could identify your location, such as your IP address.
+Moreover, we also record information reported by the software you are using to browse our website, such as the type of computer or device and the screen resolution.

 If combined with other information we know about you from previous visits, the data possibly could be used to identify you personally, even if you are not signed in to our website.
 However, our policy is not to use such data for the purpose of personal identification.